Alwa0/Powerful-Data-Viewer-for-Python/README.md

 ## Description

-The application throw GUI takes the path to a csv file and python interpreter(optional).
+Using GUI the program takes the path to a csv file and python interpreter(optional).

 Using python pandas library the app returns the interactive table based on the content of the csv file